Feminist Press: Founding and history

 By the end of the 1960s, both Florence Howe and her then husband Paul Lauter had taught in the Freedom Schools in Mississippi, and Howe was already attempting to compile a women's studies curriculum for her writing students at Goucher College in Baltimore.
 As the 1970s approached, Howe was convinced that, just as she needed texts for teaching about women, so would other educators.
 Her initial appeal to a number of university and trade publishers to issue a series of critical feminist biographies proved of no avail.
 Ultimately, the Baltimore Women's Liberation, an active local group and publishers of a successful new journal, helped to raise money for the press's first publications.
 On November 17, 1970, the first meeting of the newly formed press was held in Florence Howe's living room.
 The first book to be published was Barbara Danish's children's book The Dragon and the Doctor in 1971.
+The new press was associated with the burgeoning women in print movement, an effort by second-wave feminists to establish autonomous communications networks of feminist periodicals, presses, and bookstores founded by and for women.
 Howe saw her dreams of producing feminist biographies come true with the publication of Elizabeth Barrett Browning at the end of 1971.

 In the press's founding years, Tillie Olsen changed its course dramatically by giving Howe a photocopy of the 1861 pages of The Atlantic Monthly containing Rebecca Harding Davis's anonymously published novella Life in the Iron Mills.
 In 1972, the press issued this work by Rebecca Harding Davis as the first of its series of rediscovered feminist literary classics.
 Olsen's second suggestion, Daughter of Earth by Agnes Smedley, and Elaine Hedges’s suggestion, The Yellow Wallpaper by Charlotte Perkins Gilman, were published in 1973.
 Both have become staples of American literature and women's studies curriculums since, with the 1990 Norton Anthology of American Literature including both Life in the Iron Mills and The Yellow Wallpaper.